masterbioinfo/projetwalker/Doc/RM.md

 Usage: add_volumes <vol(µL)> [<vol(µL)> ...]

 Options:
-  -h, --help  show this help message and exit
+  -h, --help  Show this help message and exit

 ```

 * #### set_name command <a name="set_name"></a> :
 ```
-Sets titration name
+Set titration name.

 Usage: set_name Ubiquitin
 ```

 * #### csv command <a name="csv"></a>:
 ```
-Prints each titration step experimental conditions, such as volumes and concentration of each molecule.
+Print each titration step experimental conditions, such as volumes and concentration of each molecule.
         Format is comma-separated CSV table.
 You may redirect its output :
-         $ csv path/to/file.csv
          $ csv > path/to/file.csv

-Usage: csv [<path/to/file.csv>]
+Usage: csv > [<path/to/file.csv>]

 Options:
-  -h, --help  show this help message and exit
+  -h, --help  Show this help message and exit

 ```
 Outputs titration parameters, and current status of protocole.